maelh/hxd-plugin-framework/Implementation guidelines.md

 Similarly, for hexadecimal integer values: "1A2B3C4D" and "1a2b3c4d" should both be treated as valid encodings of the same value.

+## Converting from and to hexadecimal numbers

+Hexadecimal numbers should always be treated as unsigned, even if you make a datatype converter for a signed integer type.
+Assuming you make an Int32 converter, a string representing a hexadecimal number such as "80000000" would cause a range error, since the largest positive number for Int32 is 2147483647 (7FFFFFFF in hexadecimal).

+You should detect such error cases in StrToBytes(), and then use an unsigned conversion function and a type cast, instead.

+When converting BytesToStr() negative values should still map to an unsigned hexadecimal value.

+Refer to the C and C++ examples, which handle this correctly and explicitly.
+The Delphi example handles this correctly as well, but it is done implicitly by Delphi's RTL.

 ## Which standard C/C++ type conversion function to use?

 ### Short version

 Use strtol/wcstol (and similar).
-See str2int() in CStrUtils.c for a correct wrapper that takes care of all the necessary subtleties.
+See str2int() and str2uint() in CStrUtils.c for
+correct wrappers that take care of all the necessary subtleties.
 A str2float() would use strtof/wcstof in a similar way, to handle single precision floats.

 ### Longer version